Fact checkedFact Checked

 • Regular exercise to improve mood and overall health.

-• Practicing yoga or other relaxation techniques.
+• Practicing yoga, meditation, or other relaxation techniques.

-• Developing a consistent sleep schedule.
+• Developing a consistent sleep schedule and getting sufficient restful sleep.

 • Engaging in creative hobbies like journaling, painting, or music.